 At the time of initial application for accreditation or at the time of appointment to the medical staff, he/she must demonstrate an appropriate level of training and experience by meeting at least one of the following:

 - 1.3.1.1A Physician Credential for Vascular Interpretation - i.
-Registered Physician in Vascular Interpretation (RPVI)
+Registered Physician in Vascular Interpretation (RPVI) - ii.
+Registered Physician in Neurovascular Interpretation (RPNI)

 Comment: ASN certification is accepted for physicians who interpret extracranial and intracranial examinations only.